stylersnico/nmd/centos/README.md

-No More DDOS for Debian
+No More DDOS for CentOS
 =======================

 A fork of the original DDOS Deflate Project -> http://deflate.medialayer.com/